Inflectra/spira-documentation/docs/Spira-User-Manual/Program-Homepage.md

 This section consists of a bar graph that displays the aggregated count of test cases by execution status for the entire program.
 The Passed, Failed, Blocked, Caution and Not-Run bars indicate the total count of test cases that are in that category for all the products in the program.

+Under the main bar graph is displayed a table showing each product in the program with the following information:

+- product name
+- number of test cases in the product
+- number of test runs
-Under the main bar graph is displayed a table containing each product in the program and a colored bar illustrating the specific test case execution status for that product (using the same coloring convention as the main graph).
-That way you can see both the aggregate test status and also the relative status for each product. *You can choose to show the aggregate bar graph, and/or the product-specific test status from the widget settings.*
+- execution status mini chart: a colored bar illustrating the specific test case execution status for that product (using the same coloring convention as the main graph).
+This lets you see the aggregate test status and the relative status for each product

-By default, this widget shows data for **active releases only** in each product in the program. *You can choose to show data for all releases in all products of the program from the widget settings.*
+By default, this widget shows data for **active releases only** in each product in the program.

+In the widget settings you can choose to:

+- show data for active releases in all products of the program (default) or otherwise across all releases
+- show/hide the product table
+- show/hide the bar graph (tip: don't hide both this AND the product table - if you do your widget will be totally empty)

 ## Incident Aging